segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 > The HubSpot Cloud Mode (Actions) destination is in beta and is in active development.
 Some functionality may change before it becomes generally available.

 > warning ""
 > The **Upsert Company** action is not compatible with the Segment Event Tester.
-As result, Segment recommends using other tools to test and troubleshoot the creation and updates of companies in HubSpot.
+As a result, Segment recommends using other tools to test and troubleshoot the creation and updates of companies in HubSpot.

 ## Benefits of HubSpot Cloud Mode (Actions) vs HubSpot Classic